 Employment Outlook and Salary Info

-The number of forensic science technician jobs is expected to increase by 19% between 2010 and 2020, according to the U.S. Bureau of Labor Statistics (BLS); this represents job growth about as fast as the average for all occupations (www.bls.gov).
-The ever-expanding number of forensic science technological breakthroughs in the areas of DNA analysis and a growing awareness of these techniques among potential jurors should drive the need for forensic science experts.
+The number of forensic science technician jobs is expected to increase by 27% between 2014 and 2024, according to the U.S. Bureau of Labor Statistics (BLS); this job growth is much faster than the average for all occupations (www.bls.gov).
+The ever-expanding number of forensic science technological breakthroughs and a growing awareness of these techniques among potential jurors should drive the need for forensic science experts.
 Competition for these jobs is expected to be great.
-As of May 2012, the BLS reported the median annual wage for forensic science technicians at $52,840.
+As of May 2015, the BLS reported the median salary for forensic science technicians at $56,230.